-NEW ISSUE Ratings: Fitch:

-Moody's:

-Standard& Poor's: (See "Ratings" herein)
+Ratings: Fitch: Moody's: Standard & Poor's: (See "RATINGS" herein)

-In the opinion of Bond Counsel, under current law and subject to the conditions described herein in the section entitled "Tax Matters", interest on the Bonds sold and issued as tax-exempt bonds (a) will not be included in gross income of the owners thereof for Federal income tax purposes, (b) will not be an item of tax preference for purposes of the Federal alternative minimum tax imposed on individuals and corporations, and (c) will be exempt from income taxation by the Commonwealth of Virginia.
-Interest on the 2009C Bonds is taken into account in determining adjusted current earnings for the purpose of calculating the Federal alternative minimum tax imposed on certain corporations (as defined for Federal income tax purposes).
-Interest on the 2009E Bonds sold and issued as Build America Bonds is included in the gross income of the owners thereof for Federal income tax purposes.
-A holder may be subject to other Federal tax consequences as described herein.
+In the opinion of Bond Counsel, under current law and subject to the conditions described herein in the section "Tax Matters", interest on 2009F Bonds sold and issued as tax-exempt bonds is excludable from gross income for federal income tax purpose, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, is taken into account in determining adjusted current earnings for the purposes of computing the federal alternative minimum tax imposed on corporations and is exempt from income taxation by the Commonwealth of Virginia.
+Interest on 2009F-2 Bonds sold and issued as Build America Bonds is included in the gross income of the owners thereof for federal income tax purposes but is exempt from income taxation by the Commonwealth of Virginia.
+See "TAX MATTERS" herein.